-In 2021, Instagram has introduced lots of improvements within the IG algorithm.
-The new algorithm is meant to make sure that you’re seeing content that you’re actually interested in.
+In 2021, Instagram introduced lots of improvements within the algorithm.
+The new algorithm is meant to make sure that you’re seeing content and Suggested Posts that you’re actually interested in.
 An algorithm with the same idea is also used to determine the order of your followers on Instagram.

-We’ve done a little research to try and explain how your Followings and Followers list are ordered on Instagram.
-Let's get into details!
+We’ve done a little research to try and explain how your Followings and Followers list are ordered on Instagram in 2023.
+Let's get into the details!

-The order of followers on Instagram is majorly based on one factor: interaction.
-In other words, the accounts that you have interacted with the most by liking, commenting, sharing posts, tagging in posts or sending DMs will appear at the top of your Followings and Followers list.
+Presently, the order of followers on Instagram is majorly based on one factor: interaction.
+In other words, the accounts that you have interacted with the most by liking, commenting, sharing posts, tagging in posts, or sending DMs will appear at the top of your Followings and Followers list.

 We know that this sounds a little complicated, but we’ll explain it as best we can.